dhrubajyoti98/dhrubajyoti98.github.io/index.md

 # Dhrubajyoti Biswas

-## Biography

-### Hello guys
+### Hey guys,

  I am Dhrubajyoti, and I am currently a Ph.D scholar at the [Department of Physics](https://physics.iitm.ac.in), Indian Institute of Technology (IIT) Madras, Chennai.
 I work with [Dr. Vaibhav Madhok](https://sites.google.com/view/madhok) and [Dr. Sayan Gupta](https://home.iitm.ac.in/sayan/).
 My interests are in the area of complex networks and dynamical systems.
 I am also quite interested in applications of High Performance Computing (HPC) in physics simulations.

  I currently stay on campus at IIT Madras in Bhadra Hostel, while my native place is back in the wee town of [Kalyani](https://en.wikipedia.org/wiki/Kalyani,_West_Bengal), West Bengal.
-Apart from my academic interests, I am passionate about photography and programming in general.
+Apart from my academic interests, I am passionate about programming and photography (check out my [Instagram] and [Youtube]).
 I also play cricket from time to time.

 ## Education